Record number of applications leads to international contingent of art makers from seven countries and 25 U.S. states.

 A panel of distinguished professionals in each discipline selects Fellows based on their talent and vision, as reflected by a work sample and project description.
 While at MacDowell, Fellows — 65 percent of whom in this group identify as women — are provided a private studio, three meals a day, and accommodations for a period of up to eight weeks.

 According to discipline, incoming Fellows are:

-- Filmmakers: Gabriela Almeida, Luis Arnias, Pia Borg, Susana de Sousa Dias, Jeanne Finley, Corey Hughes, Jodie Mack, Ryan McKenna, Naeem Mohaiemen, Charlotte Prodger, Steve Rowell, Suneil Sanzgiri, Deborah Stratman, and Hong-An Truong.
+- Filmmakers: Gabriela Almeida, Luis Arnias, Pia Borg, Susana de Sousa Dias, Jeanne Finley, Corey Hughes, Jodie Mack, Ryan McKenna, Naeem Mohaiemen, Charlotte Prodger, Steve Rowell, Suneil Sanzgiri, Kelly Sears, Deborah Stratman, and Hong-An Truong.

 - Poets: Kemi Alabi, Sara Borjas, Jennifer S. Cheng, Serena Chopra, Flower Conroy, Victoria Ford, Ángel García, Eugene Gloria, Rooja Mohassessy, Cecily Parks, Sun Yung Shin, and Donna Spruijt-Metz.